zpzim/SCAMP/docs/source/performance.rst

 There are two algorithms in this library compared against:

-* mpx: The mpx algorithm implemented in this library is very similar to what SCAMP uses and is also highly optimized, hence performance is similar here.
+* **MPX**: The mpx algorithm implemented in this library is very similar to what SCAMP uses and is also highly optimized, hence performance is similar here.
-* SCRIMP++: I show SCRIMP++ performance here for comparison even though it is an approximate algorithm and could be made faster by changing parameters.
+* **SCRIMP++**: I show SCRIMP++ performance here for comparison even though it is an approximate algorithm and could be made faster by changing parameters.
 It is a common misconception that SCRIMP++ is always faster than exact algorithms like mpx and pyscamp.
 There are overheads assoicated with SCRIMP++ that have high constant factor overhead (e.g. repeated FFT computation) which high-performing exact algorithms like pyscamp don't have.
 This can make pyscamp competetive with SCRMP++ in all but the most highly approximated scenarios.

 Comparisons were done with 20 threads, SCRIMP++ was configured with 10% sampling and 25% step.